For several years, I was a soldier-medic in the U.S. Army. I saw countless military and family members. Now I am a veteran looking back.

 Finally, I will refer to the soldier as "he," only to simplify its language.
 Don't forget that there are many female soldiers and veterans who serve this country proudly.

 The comedy is what keeps you awake.
 It relieves stress like nothing else.
-It isn't bitter because everyone can relate.
+It isn't bitter, because everyone can relate.
 The timing is always perfect because there's plenty of practice.
-The video below shows this in a way I never can.
-You don't have to look hard to see videos like that.
-Or like this.

 When I think of communism, I think of a lot of sad, poor people standing in long lines.
 Join the Army and if you see anything other than that write an article about it.

-But seriously, if you hear someone say communism doesn't work you tell them to join the Army.
-Although the Berlin Wall has fallen and the USSR is no more, communism is alive and strong in the Army.
+If you hear someone say communism doesn't work, you tell them to join the Army.
 Yes, I know the Army is not a nation but a government entity with an unlimited budget.
 But take a closer look and you'll see an economic system unlike any other.

 Imagine you are a junior enlisted soldier.
 There is another one right next to you.
-You both went to BCT together but haven't seen each other since.
 Talk a little and you find out his take-home pay is much greater than yours.
-You both nod and agree that although you are the same rank with the same time in service you both get what you deserve.
+You both nod and agree that although you are the same rank at the same time in service, you both get what you deserve.
 Your girlfriend scratches her head and you explain that...

 - He speaks a high-demand foreign language fluently, say Arabic or Farsi.